fleetdm/fleet/docs/Using-Fleet/REST-API.md

 | Name    | Type    | In    | Description                                                                                                                                                                                                                                                                                                                        |
 | ------- | ------- | ----- | ---------------------------------------------------------------------------------------------------------------- |
 | team_id | integer | query | _Available in Fleet Premium_ Filters the aggregate host information to only include hosts in the specified team. |                           |

+A `team_id` of `0` returns the statistics for hosts that are not part of any team.
+A `null` or missing `team_id` returns statistics for all hosts regardless of the team.

 #### Example